 Right above: Using flash GN flash mode (5.2 feet entered here), which depends only on distance, and which is not affected by the reflection of subject colors (see more).
 It is not actually underexposed, the same image at 100% crop at right shows it is just black.
 A correct exposure should show black to be black, and white to be white.

-Right above: TTL BL mode sees this same black metering situation, but this TTL BL direct flash is held back by the D lens distance watch guard, which is unusually accurate for this lens, which says 1.5m, 4.92 feet (measured distance is 5 feet).
-The system says: "Whoa man, this metered value is simply excessive flash for the Guide Number at five feet" (like the left picture), so the system limits the TTL BL flash power (about same as GN flash mode then).
-Instead of being like TTL, it is the same as the GN picture above it (except slight distance value variations).
+Right above: TTL BL mode sees this same black metering situation, but this TTL BL direct flash is held back by the D lens distance watching guard over direct TTL BL flash, which is actually near accurate with this prime (non-zoom) lens, which says 1.5m, 4.92 feet (measured distance is 5 feet).
+The system (without a clue what the subject is) says: "Whoa man, this metered value is simply excessive flash for the Guide Number at five feet", so the system limits the TTL BL flash power (about same as GN flash mode then, like the left picture).
+Instead of being like TTL, it is the same result as the GN picture above it (except very slight distance value variations).
 This is the idea about the D lens, and this overexposure is not uncommon for direct flash in general, when metering often sees the dark background behind direct flash.
 So this is a good result, and when the D lens is accurate, this is very reasonable.
 However beware, the reported D lens distances are often quite wrong, especially for zoom lenses (see more).
 If a lens reports distance as less than it is, then the problem is that direct TTL BL flash is held back incorrectly, pictures are too dark.

 This stuff happens.
 Both results are as expected.
 But both can be compensated.
 NOTE: I am NOT saying TTL will overexpose.
 I am saying reflective meters will overexpose Black.